What is second-degree murder?

 Example: Leo is a 250-pound man, with a history of beating his girlfriends, including one who was briefly in a coma due to his actions.
 Leo beats his 115-pound girlfriend unconscious but does not call for medical assistance, even though her cheekbone and nose were visibly crushed and her collarbone was broken.
 Due to the circumstances and Leo's history, the jury is entitled to infer that Leo was aware his actions were practically certain to result in his girlfriend's death.

-First-degree murder requires proof of premeditation and deliberation, along with an extreme indifference to human life in general.
+First-degree murder in Colorado requires proof of premeditation and deliberation, along with an extreme indifference to human life in general.
 While a second-degree murder conviction requires proof that you acted intentionally, it does not require premeditation.5

-And if your actions were narrowly directed toward killing a specific person, it is second degree murder.
+And if your actions were narrowly directed toward killing a specific person, it is second-degree murder.

 Example: Marco and Ned get into an argument at a crowded bar.
 Marco taunts Ned by making rude suggestions about his mother.
 Ned notices that the bartender has been cutting limes and has left his knife a few feet away.
 After thinking about it for a minute, Ned grabs the knife and stabs Marco repeatedly.
-Ned is guilty of second degree murder.
+Ned is guilty of second-degree murder.

 But… let's say that instead of grabbing the bartender's knife, Ned goes home and gets his gun.
 Then he comes back to the bar and starts shooting at Marco from the doorway, even though the bar is crowded.
 Marco is killed, but so is an innocent bystander.
 The jury could conclude that Ned's actions show an extreme indifference to human life generally.
 Ned would then be guilty of first-degree murder.